PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

        assert proof_by_riemann(truth_value)

-This code snippet will run ``proof_by_riemann(truth_value)`` for each ``truth_value`` in ``truth_values_to_test``.
+This code snippet will run ``proof_by_riemann(truth_value)`` for each ``truth_value`` in ``[True, False]``.
 Both of the above tests will be run regardless of failures.
-This approach is much cleaner for long lists of arguments, and has the advantage that you would only need to change the function call in one place if something changes.
+This approach is much cleaner for long lists of arguments, and has the advantage that you would only need to change the function call in one place if the function changes.

 With qualitatively different tests you would use either separate functions or pass in tuples containing inputs and expected values.